Optimizing transmission conditions for multiple subdomains in the Magnetotelluric Approximation of Maxwell's equations: Optimization for 2, 3, 4, 5 and 6 subdomains

 Therefore $\rho (T) = \max \{|\mu _1|,|\mu _2|\}$.
 Following the same reasoning as in the proof of Theorem \ref{Theorem2sub}, we observe that the solution equioscillates, and minimizing the maximum asymptotically for $\delta$ small then leads to the desired result, for more details, see \cite{ThesisAlex}. \end{proof} \MG{Notice that the optimized parameters and the relation between them is the same as in the two-subdomain case, the only difference is the equation whose solution gives the exact value of the constant $C$.
-The only difference between a two subdomain optimization and a three subdomain optimization is therefore the constant.
-In order to be able to have a more concrete comparison, we now give a result for Dirichlet boundary conditions at the outer boundaries. } \begin{corollary}[Three subdomains with Dirichlet \MG{outer} boundary conditions] When Dirichlet boundary conditions are used at the end of the computational domain, we obtain \MG{for the constant}
+The only difference between a two subdomain optimization and a three subdomain optimization is therefore the constant. } \begin{corollary}[Three subdomains with Dirichlet \MG{outer} boundary conditions] When Dirichlet boundary conditions are used at the end of the computational domain, we obtain \MG{for the constant}

 which is different from the two subdomain constant in \eqref{eq:condDir}. \end{corollary}

 For \MG{four subdomains, we show in Table \ref{Table:4sub}}

 \MG{the numerically optimized parameter values when the overlap $\delta$ becomes small.
 We observe that again the optimized parameters behave like in Theorem \ref{Theorem2sub} and Theorem \ref{Theorem3sub} when the overlap $\delta$ becomes small.
 It is in principle possible to continue the asymptotic analysis from two and three subdomains, but this is beyond the scope of the present paper.
 Continuing the numerical optimization for five and six subdomains, we get the results in Table \ref{Table:5sub} and Table \ref{Table:6sub},}